Kenshirosan/laravel-shopping-cart-example/README.md

 Laravel E-commerce

-Almost ready to ship laravel e-commerce application.
+Laravel e-commerce example application.
 Uses Crinsane/LaravelShoppingcart

 Features :
 ---
 * Mail functionality on registration and order.
-* Order form and order table.
+* Almost 'Real time' tracking with pusher, will move to socket.io soon tho.
 * Admin row in users table, to be set manually directly in database, Admin may add employees.
-* Add product/Delete Products.
+* Create/Update/Delete Products, Categories, Options, Sales, Coupons, Specials.
-* Dropzone.js on product page.
+* Dropzone.js on to add more pictures on the product page.
 * Stripe payment, just add your key in .env, and update the public key in CheckoutForm.vue.
 * User account with real-time order tracking.
 * PDF printing.
-* Product options/categories/specials.
-* Coupons / promotion codes.
 * Users must confirm their email.
 * Backend with [adminLTE](https://adminlte.io/themes/AdminLTE/index2.html) for laravel, package by [Jeroen Noten](https://github.com/jeroennoten/Laravel-AdminLTE).
 * [fullcalendar.io](https://fullcalendar.io).